qlineai2025/qline/PRESENTATION_SCRIPT.md

 ---

-## Slide 3: Our Solution: CuePilot AI
+## Slide 3: Our Solution: Q_

-**Image:** A clean screenshot of the CuePilot AI main interface.
+**Image:** A clean screenshot of the Q_ main interface.
-**Title:** An Intelligent Co-Pilot for Your Voice **Key Message:** CuePilot AI listens, understands, and adapts to you.
+**Title:** An Intelligent Co-Pilot for Your Voice **Key Message:** Q_ listens, understands, and adapts to you.

-**(Presenter):** CuePilot AI is different.
+**(Presenter):** Q_ is different.
 We designed it from the ground up to be an intelligent partner.
 It uses AI to listen to your voice, understand your commands, and adapt to your natural speaking rhythm.
 It's not just a scroller; it's a co-pilot that puts you in effortless control.

 ---